mongodb/specifications/source/retryable-reads/tests/README.rst

 N.B.
 The spec specifies 3.6 as the minimum server version: however, ``failCommand`` is not supported on 3.6, so for now, testing requires MongoDB 4.0.
-Once `DRIVERS-560`_ is resolved, live failure integration tests will be added to test Retryable Reads on MongoDB 3.6.
+Once `DRIVERS-560`_ is resolved, we will attempt to adapt its live failure integration tests to test Retryable Reads on MongoDB 3.6.

 .. _DRIVERS-560: https://jira.mongodb.org/browse/DRIVERS-560